-The volume discusses various facets of internal migration such as the role of gender, ethnicity, caste, electoral participation of the internal migrants, livelihood diversification, struggle for settlement and politics of displacement, and highlights the case of temporary, seasonal and circulatory migrants as the most exploited and invisible group among migrants.
+The volume discusses various facets of internal migration such as the roles of gender, ethnicity, caste, electoral participation of the internal migrants, livelihood diversification, struggle for settlement, and politics of displacement, and highlights the case of temporary, seasonal, and circulatory migrants as the most exploited and invisible group among migrants.
 Presenting secondary and recent field data from across regions, including from the northeast, the book explores the processes under which people migrate and suggests ways for ameliorating the conditions of migrants through sustained civic and political action.

-This book will be essential for scholars and researchers of migration studies, politics, governance, development studies, public policy, sociology, gender studies as also policymakers, government bodies, civil society and interested general readers.
+This book will be essential for scholars and researchers of migration studies, politics, governance, development studies, public policy, sociology, and gender studies as well as policymakers, government bodies, civil society, and interested general readers.

 Table of Contents